DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 *The crisis was not a bug—it was the catalyst designed to eventually force humanity to take conscious control of its own healing.
 We are approaching the moment when we must choose: remain trapped in ancient trauma patterns, or become the healers of our own species.*

+# Chapter 22: Agricultural Catastrophe

-# Chapter 22: The First Architects
+### Chapter 22: The First Architects

 *Dr. Rebecca Morrison pulled up her genetic analysis of the earliest human modifications, her excitement barely contained.
 After weeks of detailed study, she had identified the signatures of what appeared to be the first group's work—subtle, sophisticated, and focused on long-term human potential.*